eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 # Your Flashcards

+- intro:
   - lots of people use flashcards
   - their decks are private by default
   - some people will export a deck, and share it eg on ankiweb
   - but this is a frozen snapshot of time
+- hashcards:
   - one reason i built hashcards is that, by treating the flashcard collection as a tree of Markdown files, it allows people to put it on Git, and, as a next step, put it on GitHub
   - my own flashcards collection is public
   - i wish more people's collections were public
+    - not to copy what they have
+      - this is useless
+      - you need to write youir own
+    - but because i'm curious what they find interesing
-- i want to learn what people are interested in. not really the broad strokes (we all want to learn thermo and econ and quantum chemistry and so on and on and on) but the minutiae. why did you make a flashcard of this Bible passage? why does it resonate with you?
+      - not really the broad strokes (we all want to learn thermo and econ and quantum chemistry and so on and on and on) but the minutiae. why did you make a flashcard of this Bible passage? why does it resonate with you?

 # Your Dotfiles